wvwwvwwv/scalable-concurrent-containers/README.md

 ## `LinkedList`

-[`LinkedList`](#linkedlist) is a type trait that implements lock-free concurrent singly linked list operations backed by [`sdd`](https://crates.io/crates/sdd).
+[`LinkedList`](#linkedlist) is a trait that implements lock-free concurrent singly linked list operations backed by [`sdd`](https://crates.io/crates/sdd).
 It additionally provides a method for marking a linked list entry to denote a user-defined state.

 ### Examples